Swiftal13/BeginnerMachineLearningNotes/Supervised learning.md

 inputs are called <b>feature vectors</b> in a ML model <br>
 Outputs are called <b>Labels</b><br><br>

-inputs and outputs are used to develop a predictive model
+inputs and outputs are used to develop a predictive model<br>

+Training data is the sample data given to build models